calebnwokocha/satisfier/README.md

   - `satisfier.dll`—find it in `bin/Debug`
   - `libsatisfier.a`—find it in `bin/Debug`

   If you are downloading Code::Blocks for the first time, then you don't need this tutorial.
-Just download and extract `codeblocks-satisfier-nosetup` via https://huggingface.co/caletechnology/codeblocks-satisfier-nosetup/tree/main, then open `client.cpp
+Just download a version of `codeblocks-satisfier-nosetup` via https://huggingface.co/caletechnology/codeblocks-satisfier-nosetup/tree/main
 ---

 ## 🏗️ Integration